 Popular areas such as Plaza Bolivar are hot spots for ongoing political demonstrations, although these are now of a more subdued nature.
 On a hopeful note, the opposition has announced that it intends to welcome all visitors and promote tourism as it once did, with additional emphasis on adventure and ecotourism.

 When stability returns to the country, we hope to see Caracas' tourism industry bounce back.
-We like the city's futuristic skyscrapers, fine restaurants, and museums displaying works by Picasso and Matisse—all frequented by residents who sometimes look as if they're ready to pose for Vogue or GQ.
+The city's futuristic skyscrapers, fine restaurants, and museums displaying works by Picasso and Matisse are all frequented by residents who sometimes look as if they're ready to pose for Vogue or GQ.

 Caracas is also a city where poverty is widespread and highly visible, in large part a consequence of Chavismo's draconian style of management.
 More than a third of its inhabitants live in shanties in hills around the city, and street crime is common.
 With that in mind, Caracas is worth a look, if only to experience a major South American city and its congenial, multiethnic population.

 Although travelers who speak fluent Spanish may feel comfortable tackling the city on their own, it's recommended that visitors stick to guided tours, especially for the historic central zone and cultural areas of Bellas Artes.

 In the safer and more upscale areas such as Las Mercedes, Los Palos Grandes, Altamira, La Castellana, Chacaito and El Hatillo, tourists can feel more comfortable exploring on foot, although navigation can be difficult if you don't speak Spanish.

 Caracas is in north-central Venezuela, in a long valley that stretches from east to west at about 3,000 ft/930 m above sea level.
 It's bordered by majestic mountains to the north and densely populated suburbs, both rich and poor, to the south.
 It's about 14 mi/23 km from the Caribbean Sea.